hellovip/wp--iBuildapp/readme.txt

 = How long does it take to set up and launch? =
 You can set your app up in under an hour.
 Then, once you're satisfied with your app you can submit it to Apple store for approval.
 This process can take about 3-6 weeks (unfortunately it's up to Apple:).
 Once Apple approves your app, we'll let you know and you can release your app whenever you want.

 == Screenshots ==
+1. Customize your mobile app, manage content and monetize
+2. Add sharing and commenting features
+3. Keep your customers engaged with app updates, promotions and more
+4. Allow your customers browse, view and share photo, audio and video
-1. Dashboard
+5. Dashboard
-2. Manage panel
+6. Manage panel

 == Changelog ==
 = 0.1.0 =